How to Get a Free Pass for Your 4th Grader to Every National Park?

 Attention all parents of 4th graders!
 Are you ready for an incredible adventure in the great outdoors?
 We've got some exciting news for you: Your 4th grader can score a FREE pass to explore every national park, land, and waterfall across the country for an entire year!
 That's right - a year filled with breathtaking landscapes, awe-inspiring wildlife, and unforgettable family memories, all at no cost.
 So, how can you get your hands on this golden ticket?
 Keep reading to uncover the secret to unlocking this amazing opportunity for your family.
 Let the wilderness exploration begin!

-America’s National Parks system is offering these free passes because they want your kids off the couch and get them and their families outdoors to explore the natural wonders of our country.
+America’s National Parks system offers free passes to 4th graders and their families because they want kids off the couch and get them and their families outdoors to explore the natural wonders of our country.

 GET YOUR PASS

-All you need to do is follow simple steps and you'll be on you way to visit America's most beautiful parks, lands, and waters in no time.
+All you need to do is follow simple steps and you'll be on your way to visit America's most beautiful parks, lands, and waters in no time.
 All 4th graders can take their family and friends with them for free too!
-The pass is for the 2020-2021 school year, and expires on August 31, 2021.
+The pass is good for an entire year.
 Click here to get your pass!

 When you get to any destination, all you need to do is show your pass to a ranger or leave it on the dashboard of your car.
 The pass admits all children under 16 and up to three adults for free.
 The pass is also good for one vehicle if there is a vehicle entrance fee.
 Commercial vehicles can't use a pass to get in.